 Quick troubleshooting checklist

-Check the Date Range Selector first.
+Check the Date Range Selector first (if the report has it).

 If a sold holding still appears, check whether the sale date is after the range end or whether Hide sold instruments is off.